Scams exploiting the Corporate Transparency Act are on the rise, targeting unsuspecting business owners with fraudulent forms and...

 Scammers mislead you about tax refunds, credits and payments.
 They pressure you for money, personal, financial or employee information.
 IRS impersonators try to look like the IRS.
 Here are a few red flags to help you identify a scam:

-• A big payday - If it sounds too good to be true, it probably is.
+- A big payday - If it sounds too good to be true, it probably is.
 Bad tax advice on social media could urge you to falsify tax forms or credit claims.

-• Demands or threats - Impersonators want you to pay “now or else.”
+- Demands or threats - Impersonators want you to pay “now or else.”
 They threaten arrest or deportation.

-• Website links - Odd or misspelled web links can take you to malicious sites instead of IRS.gov.
+- Website links - Odd or misspelled web links can take you to malicious sites instead of IRS.gov.

-Impersonators don’t let you question or appeal the amount of tax you owe.
+- No appeal -Impersonators don’t let you question or appeal the amount of tax you owe.
 Know your taxpayer rights.

-• Initial contact - The IRS does not make initial contact by email, text or social media to request personal or financial information.
+- Initial contact - The IRS does not make initial contact by email, text or social media to request personal or financial information.

-If you feel like you have identified a protentional scam, make sure to report it.
+If you feel like you have identified a potential scam, make sure to report it.
 Most of scams can be reported through the Form for Report Suspected Abusive Tax Promotions or Preparers.
 Here is a link to the form: Form 14242.
 Additionally, you should inform your CPA or legal advisor about the scam and maintain records of all suspicious communications in case it results in any subsequent investigations.

 To protect your business from future scams, educate yourself and your employees about common scam tactics and red flags.
 Implement procedures for verifying the legitimacy of any unsolicited communications that request sensitive information or payments.
 Regularly update your business's cybersecurity measures and keep software and systems up to date to help guard against potential cyber threats.
 Finally, staying informed about the latest scam alerts from reputable sources can help you stay one step ahead of fraudsters.